 A closer examination argues for one slightly more significant connection.
 Pasted on after the fact to increase its durability, the volume’s coarse laid paper cover has begun to peel away, possibly helped by someone once eager to see what it obscured.
 It now reveals Daniel’s repeated expressions of ownership of the “liber” but particularly helpful is “Daniel Rogers/ his Book/ Anno Dom/ 1722.”
 At first this seems useful only in that it dates the volume which corresponds to his attendance prior to becoming a Harvard tutor.
 However, in the broader context of Harvard history, Judah Monis converted to Christianity in March 1722, a month before he became Harvard’s first instructor in Hebrew.
 (The implications of his conversion are clear and are a topic of discussion by historians.)

-With that in mind, the case seems rather strong that Monis had been teaching when Rogers dated the volume and used the grammar while his student.
+With that in mind, the case seems rather strong that Monis had been teaching when Rogers dated the volume and used the grammar while a student of Monis.
 It would confer a rather interesting, and important, historical association.
-Indeed, Monis had completed his grammar years earlier but only had it printed in 1736 as Dickdook Leshon Gnebreet: A Grammar of the Hebrew Tongue (incidentally, with the first Hebrew type used in colonial America).
+Indeed, Monis had completed his grammar years earlier but only had it printed in 1735 as Dickdook Leshon Gnebreet: A Grammar of the Hebrew Tongue (incidentally, with the first Hebrew type used in colonial America).
 History also has it that his students were irked that they had to make copies in the interim.
 Given that and class’ unpopularity, it does make one wonder why it survived among an assortment of Daniel’s papers.
 Perhaps, as a preacher, he felt it would be of use to him in the future?

 For those interested in exploring this subject further, The First Jewish Americans: Freedom and Culture in the New World is on view at the New-York Historical Society through March 12, 2017